musselwhizzle/CS-Interview-Answers/README.md

 # Interview Questions
 The "algorithm" style or first round of CS interviews will fall into 1 of 2 categories:
- 1. the hypothetical design a system, or
+ 1. the hypothetical design a "system", or
  2. the notorious algorithm challenge.

 This codebase will focus on the latter.